P-type asteroid: Properties

 The P-type asteroids are some of the darkest objects in the Solar System with very low albedos (pv<0.1) and appear to be organic-rich, similar to carbonaceous chondrites.
 Their colors are somewhat redder than S-type asteroids and they do not show spectral features.
 The red coloration may be caused by organic compounds related to kerogen.
 The reflectance spectra of P-type asteroids can be reproduced through a combination of 31% CI and 49% CM groups of carbonaceous chondrite meteorites, plus 20% Tagish lake meteorites, after undergoing thermal metamorphism and space weathering.

 The density of the only two well-characterized P-type asteroids, 87 Sylvia and 107 Camilla P-type asteroids appears to be low, at 1.3 g/cm3 - lower even than C-type asteroids.
 It is not clear what this tells us about their compositions.
-Both Sylvia and Camilla have moons and indications that they have been be disrupted, but they are also quite massive, at over ×10^19 kg, and so are unlikely to have much internal porosity affecting their densities.
+Both Sylvia and Camilla have moons and indications that they have been disrupted, but they are also quite massive, at over ×10^19 kg, and so are unlikely to have much internal porosity affecting their densities.

 The outer part of the main asteroid belt beyond 2.6 AU from the Sun is dominated by low-albedo C, D and P-type asteroids.
 These are primitive asteroids that may have had their materials chemically altered by liquid water.
 There are 33 known P-type asteroids.
 In addition to this, P-type asteroids are thought to be found in the outer asteroid belt and beyond.
 The distribution of P-type asteroids peaks at an orbital distance of 4 AU.